IainMF/Mens_Rights_NZ/Issues/Education.md

 A 2006 report on the performance of boys highlighted boys educational disadvantage:

 > The existence of a gender gap in New Zealand schools is well established.
 This is reflected in the NECA results.
-Females on average scored 10% higher in their results over males in the 2004 and 2005.
+Females on average scored 10% higher in their results over males in 2004 and 2005.
 This disparity occurred consistently through level 1, 2 and 3 and from year 11 to year 13.[^7]

 Selected data from the report: